 You’ve decided you want to go to university – now you just have to pick which one.
-Sounds simple enough, but with so many options out there it’s easy to get overwhelmed and lose sight of what’s going to matter for you.

 Research your shortlist in more detail

 Following those first couple of steps, your list should already be looking a bit shorter.
 Now it's time to dig into the details of those remaining universities, to work out which are a good fit for you.

 As well as looking at university websites and prospectuses, head back over to The Uni Guide's university directory for information on courses, fees and accommodation.
 You can order prospectuses and book onto open days there as well.

 You might find it helpful to create a table that includes the things that matter most to you about a university.
 You can tick things off as you go and use this to rank your shortlist.

 Lots of people use league tables to help them choose, but it's wise to take care with these.
 League tables can give you valuable insight into a university’s strengths and weaknesses, but they’re not the be-all and end-all.
 This article on The Uni Guide has more information to help you choose the right university.